ensdomains/docs/contract-api-reference/publicresolver.md

 This function has interface ID _0xf1cb7e06_.

-This function is specified in [EIP 137](https://eips.ethereum.org/EIPS/eip-137).
+This function is specified in [EIP 2304](https://eips.ethereum.org/EIPS/eip-2304).

+The return value is the cryptocurency address in its native binary format and each blockchain address has a different encoding and decoding method.

+For example, the Bitcoin address `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa` base58check decodes to the 21 bytes `0062e907b15cbf27d5425399ebf6f0fb50ebb88f18` whereas the BNB address `bnb1grpf0955h0ykzq3ar5nmum7y6gdfl6lxfn46h2` Bech32 decodes to the binary representation `40c2979694bbc961023d1d27be6fc4d21a9febe6`.

-To convert the binary representation into the address, use `formatsByCoinType[0].encoder(binary)` of  [address-encoder](https://github.com/ensdomains/address-encoder)
+To convert the binary representation into the address, use `formatsByCoinType[SYMBOL].encoder(binary)` of [address-encoder](https://github.com/ensdomains/address-encoder).

+A zero-length string will be returned if the specified coin ID does not exist on the specified node.

 ## Set Blockchain Address